Skip to content

 Exploring the Sempaya Hot Springs

-Exploring Sempaya hot springs is a 1-hour guided walk that begins from the Sempaya visitors’ office through a typical lowland forest structure dotted with palms bustling with primates and a good bird list.
-The trail leads on to the female host springs field, where the main geyser spurts out hot boiling water with temperatures of over 100 degrees Celsius to about 2m high.
+Exploring both Sempaya hot springs is a 1-hour guided walk that begins from the Sempaya visitors’ office leading you through a typical lowland forest structure dotted with palms bustling with primates and a good bird-list.
+The trail arrives first onto the female host springs field, where the main geyser spurts out hot boiling water with temperatures of over 100 degrees Celsius to about 2m high.
 Around the geyser field are numerous smaller bubbling springs of mineral-rich boiling water where you can boil eggs and plantain for demonstration.

 Trail difficulty and dress code

 A trail to the hot springs is really flat and easy except for the humidity.
 Good walking shoes are essential, as it can get wet and muddy around the hot springs and in the rainy season.
-A hut is important, and so are sunscreen and insect repellent.
-Carry plenty of drinking water on the walk.
+A hat is important, and so is sunscreen and insect repellent.
+Carry plenty of drinking water on this guided walk.

 Park Fees

-Visiting the Sempaya Hot Springs requires an entrance fee of 35 USD for foreign nationals and 25 USD for foreign residents in Uganda.
+Visiting the Sempaya Hot Springs in Semuliki NP requires an entrance fee of 35 USD for foreign nationals and 25 USD for foreign residents in Uganda.
 East Africans pay 15000 UGX.

 Back To Top